EmadMokhtar/EmadMokhtar.github.io/content/Send emails from Django Asynchronously.md

 ## Step 4: Running Celery and RabbitMQ

 ### Running RabbitMQ
-`$ sudo rabbitmq-server` and keep the terminal session opened.
+`$ sudo rabbitmq-server start` and keep the terminal session opened.

-`$ sudo rabbitmq-server -detached` if you want to run RabbitMQ in the background.
+`$ sudo rabbitmq-server start -detached` if you want to run RabbitMQ in the background.

 ### Running Celery
-`$ celery -A my_app worker -l info` and keep the terminal session opened.
+`$ ./manage.py celery -l info` and keep the terminal session opened.